freeCodeCamp/freeCodeCamp/guide/english/sql/sql-order-by-keyword/index.md

 ## SQL Order By Keyword

 ### Order By (ASC, DESC)
 ORDER BY gives us a way to SORT the result set by one or more of the items in the SELECT section.
 Here is an SQL sorting the students by FullName in descending order.
-The default sort order is ascending (ASC) but to sort in the opposite order (descending) you use DESC.
+The default sort order is ascending using 'ASC' (sorts A-Z) but to sort in the opposite order (descending) you use 'DESC' (sorts Z-A).

 ```sql
 SELECT studentID, FullName, sat_score